lxdepablo/sageDataR/README.md

 # sageDataR

 `sageDataR` is an R interface to the [`sage-data-client`](https://pypi.org/project/sage-data-client/) Python package.
-It provides a streamlined way to query real-time updated time series data from the [Sage](https://sagecontinuum.org/about) cyberinfrastructure directly in R.
+It provides a function to query analysis-ready, real-time updated time series data from the [Sage Continuum](https://sagecontinuum.org/about) and [CROCUS](https://crocus-urban.org/) sensor networks directly in R.

 The data originates from live sensor deployments visible at: